gorkhadev/gorkha.dev/syllabus/ruby/section-three/module.md

 - A Module can not be instantiated, i.e., it is not possible to create objects from a module.
 - We cannot inherit modules nor can we create a subclass of module.
-- Modules are also used as namespaces and as mixins.
+- Modules can be used as namespaces and as mixins.
 - A module name must start with capital letter.
 - Modules can be included into classes, which makes its methods available to the instances of those classes.

 {% include util/note.html
     note="Module is also used to make code modular where common methods are kept in module and then these methods can be used by any class who require those methods.
     It enables Ruby to take advantage of the <strong>DRY (Don't Repeat Yourself)</strong> principle."
 %}

 ## Syntax